Madhuvod/AI-Business-Insider/README.md

 - **News Collection**: The system gathers recent news articles based on the topic provided.
 - **Fact Verification**: Key facts from collected news articles are verified using trusted tools.
 - **Summary Generation**: Concise summaries of verified information are generated.
-- **Trend Analysis**: The system identifies trends and patterns across the analyzed news stories, providing deeper insights.
+- **Trend Analysis**: The system identifies trends and patterns across the analyzed news stories, providing deeper insights for user's potential business ideas

 ## Architecture